allaboutapps/gdpr-android/README.md

 The appearance of the screens shown by the library can be customized using Android's theme support.
 See `attrs.xml` in the library for details.
 For an example of how to override the styles, see `library/styles.xml` in this project, or look at the Gibble project.

 An slightly more advanced customization option is changing the order of the opt-in and opt-out buttons.
-This can be done via the `gdpr_buttonMarginBottom` attribute.
+This can be done via the `gdpr_positiveOnTop` attribute.

 ### Notes